Northern soul: Fashion and imagery

-A large proportion of northern soul's original audience came from within the 1960s mod subculture.
-In the late 1960s, when some mods started to embrace freakbeat and psychedelic rock, other mods – especially those in Northern England – stuck to the original mod soundtrack of soul and Blue Beat.
-From the latter category, two strands emerged: skinheads and the northern soul scene.
+A large proportion of Northern soul's original audience came from the 1960s mod subculture.
+In the late 1960s, when some mods started embracing freakbeat and psychedelic rock, other mods – especially those in Northern England – stuck to the original soundtrack of soul and Blue Beat.
+From the latter category, two strands emerged: skinheads and the Northern soul scene.

 Early Northern soul fashion included strong elements of the classic mod style, such as button-down Ben Sherman shirts, blazers with centre vents and unusual numbers of buttons, trickers and brogue shoes and shrink-to-fit Levi's jeans.
 Some non-mod items, such as bowling shirts, were also popular.
-Later, northern soul dancers started to wear light and loose-fitting clothing for reasons of practicality.
+Later, Northern soul dancers started to wear light and loose-fitting clothing for reasons of practicality.
 This included high-waisted, baggy Oxford bags and sports vests.
 These were often covered with sew-on badges representing soul club memberships.

-The clenched raised fist symbol that has become associated with the Northern soul movement emanates from the 1960s Black Power movement of the United States.
+The clenched raised fist symbol that has become associated with the Northern soul movement emanates from the 1960s Black Power movement in the United States.
 On his visit to the Twisted Wheel in 1971, Dave Godin recalled that "...very many young fellows wore black "right on now" racing gloves ... between records one would hear the occasional cry of "right on now!" or see a clenched gloved fist rise over the tops of the heads of the dancers!"

+In 2014, the clenched fist logo was subject to a trademark dispute in the UK after a bag retailer in Manchester tried to register the logo.
+The IPO refused the trademark, considering it generic.
+The ruling was unusual as it considered not just the usage from other manufacturers, but also its wide usage by members of the public to be relevant.

 Drugs

 In 2007, Andrew Wilson (lecturer in criminology at the University of Sheffield) published the extensively researched sociological study Northern Soul: Music, drugs and subcultural identity.
-This work details the lifestyles associated with the northern soul scene and the extensive use of amphetamines (otherwise known as speed) by many involved.
-Wilson argues that, although many did not use drugs, their usage was heavily ingrained in the fast-paced culture of the northern soul scene, contributing to participants' ability to stay up all night dancing.
+This work details the lifestyles associated with the Northern soul scene and the extensive use of amphetamines (otherwise known as speed) by many involved.
+Wilson argues that, although many did not use drugs, their usage was heavily ingrained in the fast-paced culture of the Northern soul scene, contributing to participants' ability to stay up all night dancing.
 Many clubs and events were closed down or refused licences due to the concern of local authorities that soul nights attracted drug dealers and users.
 Roger Eagle, DJ at the Twisted Wheel club in Manchester, cited amphetamine usage among participants as his reason for quitting the club in 1967.
-Of the regular attendees he said, "All they wanted was fast-tempo black dance music... [but they were] too blocked on amphetamines to articulate exactly which Jackie Wilson record they wanted me to play."
-According to Hillegonda C. Rietveld, northern soul "dancers were fuelled by...Dexedrine tablets".
+Of the regular attendees, he said, "All they wanted was fast-tempo black dance music... [but they were] too blocked on amphetamines to articulate exactly which Jackie Wilson record they wanted me to play."
+According to Hillegonda C. Rietveld, Northern soul "dancers were fuelled by...Dexedrine tablets".

 Cultural legacy

-The Northern soul scene has had a notable influence on DJ culture, certain musicians, and has been portrayed in literature, theatre and cinema.
+The Northern soul scene has notably influenced DJ culture and certain musicians and has been portrayed in literature, theatre and cinema.